bluecap-se/minime/README.md

 This project relies on [Pipenv](https://docs.pipenv.org/), ensure that it is installed with `pip install pipenv` first.

+Local Redis and database of choice should also be available.

 ```
 $ git clone git@github.com:bluecap-se/minime.git